-ADR theorists and academics point to at least five models of mediation.
-They are facilitative, evaluative, settlement, transformative and narrative.
-However from a practice perspective there are only two models.
-The model that involves the parties working together in a joint session and the model that does not involve any meaningful contact between the parties (caucused or shuttle mediation).
+Theorists point to at least 6 models of mediation being the settlement model, the facilitative model, the therapeutic model, the transformative model, the narrative model and the evaluative model.
+However from a practice point of view there are only two models.
+The model that utilises the joint session and the model that does not use the joint session.